meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 %}

 ## Assumptions
-Before I get to my answer to how to leave more constructive feedback I'm going to state some assumptions I've made.
+Before I start discussing how I try to leave more constructive feedback I'm going to state some assumptions I've made.

 ### Testing and linting is automated
 Humans make lousy proof readers compared to a machine.
 I'm assuming issues of styling and obvious bugs don't require a comment.